chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 This will look for a package named "mypackage" in your local packages/ folder.

 ### When the build is successful
-First of all, celebrate!: 🎉 Check the packages folder, you should see a directory for each built architecture (in my case I get x86_64) with your built apks (package + subpackages) AND an `APKINDEX.tar.gz` file:
+First of all, celebrate! 🎉

+Check the packages folder, you should find a directory for each built architecture (in my case I get x86_64) with your built apks (package + subpackages) along with an `APKINDEX.tar.gz` file:

 ```shell
 ./php-full-wolfi-demo/packages/x86_64